 At 2017 Dakar Rally, Prokop was at the wheel of a car, not truck.
 He competed with Ford F-150 Evo, navigated by Ilka Minor.
 They finished 11th in the overall classification.
 In the 2017 WRC season, he participated in two events (Portugal, Italy), driving his old Ford Fiesta RS WRC against new generation of World Rally Cars.

-Seventh place at 2018 Dakar Rally
+Sixth place at 2019 Dakar Rally